How to Apply

 Applicants for M.P.H. degree and Certificate Programs

 Ready to apply for the MPH and/or graduate certificate programs?
 Start by viewing the online catalog to help you decide on a course of study.
-You can then apply online here (through December 1, 2014 for Spring 2015 only on ApplyYourself).
+You can then apply online here (through January 10, 2015 for spring 2015 only on ApplyYourself).
 The online application for all semesters for the public health programs going forward is available through the centralized application system (SOPHAS) for public health at http://www.sophas.org/.

 To apply to the Doctor of Public Health in Health Policy Management program, the application is available through a centralized application system for public health (SOPHAS). http://www.sophas.org/